 Principle Eight: Repeat and Enlarge

 The principle of repeat and enlarge is often used in the prophecies of both Daniel and Revelation.
 As you will see, the prophetic vision found in Daniel 2 was repeated and enlarged upon in Daniel 7.
-The image found in Daniel 2 made up of four different metals correspond exactly to the four different beasts in Daniel 7.
+The image found in Daniel 2 made up of four different metals corresponds exactly to the four different beasts in Daniel 7.
 The four metals represent the empires of Babylon, Medo-Persia, Greece, and Rome.
 The four beasts in chapter seven represent the same empires.
 By using different symbols in the repetition of these prophetic visions, we are able to acquire additional information.

 As these prophetic visions are repeated, more attention is given to the latter part of the vision.
 This is to help us gather more information about last day events.
 Therefore, by the time we get to the fourth prophetic vision found in Daniel 11 we have considerably more information about last day events than we had in the first vision found in chapter two.

 The principle of repeat and enlarge applies to our own personal lives.
 We are creatures of habit created in the image of God.
 As we repeat thoughts, words, and actions that are kind and pure we become not only more likely to repeat them again, but we open up new possibilities of doing good.
 As we keep studying our Bibles, especially the life and teachings of Christ, we not only learn the deeper things of God but we also learn to love Him more.

 Principle Nine: A Day Represents a Year